AlexNek/BlazorNet8PlusExamples/README.md

 Interactive Auto render mode in Blazor .NET 8+ works as follows:

-1. Initial render: The component is first rendered using InteractiveServer mode, providing immediate interactivity via a WebSocket connection.
+1. Initial render: The component is first rendered using InteractiveServer mode, establishing a SignalR connection (which typically uses WebSockets) for interactivity.

 2. Background loading: While the component is interactive on the server, the .NET runtime and app bundle for WebAssembly are downloaded and cached client-side.